top of page

 Spicy Margarita

-Tequila pairs beautifully with spice, making the Spicy Margarita a modern favourite.
-One of the most well-known versions is the Picante de la Casa from Soho House, which has gained worldwide popularity.
+Tequila pairs beautifully with spice, making the Spicy Margarita a modern favorite.
+One well-known version is the Picante de la Casa from Soho House, which has gained worldwide popularity.

-At The Natural Philosopher, we ensure consistency in spice level by using Ancho Reyes Verde, a green poblano chili liqueur that provides flavour without overwhelming heat.
-For controlled spice, we also create a hot sauce tincture by blending 2 parts vodka and 1 part Caribbean hot sauce, making it pourable and measurable.
-Bars often use fresh chilis in their Margaritas but not every chili has the same level of heat.
+At The Natural Philosopher, we ensure consistency in spice level by using Ancho Reyes Verde.
+This green poblano chili liqueur provides flavor without overwhelming heat.
+For controlled spice, we create a hot sauce tincture by blending 2 parts vodka and 1 part Caribbean hot sauce, making it pourable and measurable.
+Bars often use fresh chilis in their Margaritas, but not all chilis have the same level of heat.
 We prefer to control this variable as much as possible.

 How to Make It: